 - Apart from subsidising and deciding at what price companies can sell, the government also decides where they can sell.

-- This is done through the Fertiliser (Movement) Control Order, 1973.
+- This is done through the Fertilizer (Movement) Control Order, 1973.

-- Under this, the department of fertilisers draws an agreed monthly supply plan on all subsidised fertilisers in consultation with manufacturers and importers.
+- Under this, the department of fertilizers draws an agreed monthly supply plan on all subsidised fertilizers in consultation with manufacturers and importers.

-- When the government is spending vast sums of money on fertiliser subsidy plus deciding where and at what price companies can sell, it would obviously want to take credit and send that message to farmers.
+- When the government is spending vast sums of money on one nation one fertilizer subsidy plus deciding where and at what price companies can sell, it would obviously want to take credit and send that message to farmers.

-- Due to government regulations, there is no product differentiation among different brands for each type of fertiliser.
+- Due to government regulations, there is no product differentiation among different brands for each type of fertilizer.